trailofbits/osquery-extensions/README.md

 2. Symlink the osquery-extensions folder into `osquery/external/extension_trailofbits`
 3. Run the osquery scripts to install dependencies and build osquery, which also builds the extensions

+Additionally, the osquery-extensions repository has git submodules that need to be pulled.

 Here are example steps for each platform:

 ### macOS or Linux